Top 15 developer productivity tools for 2026

 GitHub Copilot pros

-• Contextual suggestions: Tailored to project code.
+• Context-aware suggestions tailored to project code.

-• Learning aid: Helps with unfamiliar frameworks.
+• Helps developers work in unfamiliar languages and frameworks.

-• Enterprise-ready: Strong admin and security features.
+• Enterprise plan includes strong admin and security features.

 GitHub Copilot cons

-• Over-reliance: Risks weakening manual coding skills.
+• Over-reliance can weaken the manual coding skills.

-• Costs scale: Expensive for large teams.
+• Costs scale significantly across large teams.

 GitHub Copilot pricing

-• Pro: $10 per month.
+• Pro: $10/month.

-• Business: $19 per user per month.
+• Business: $19/user/ month.

 12. ProofHub